a-da/interceptoraptor/docs/quickstart.rst

     $ pip install interceptoraptor

-Given we have Star Wars API use-case (swapi.py) for: 1-Record, 2-Fetch and 3-Replay.
+Given we have Star Wars API use-case for: Record, Fetch and Replay.

 We will have three assets: